rht-labs/tech-exercise/docs/4-return-of-the-monitoring/3-logging.md

 ## Aggregated Logging

-> SAAP's built in logging ....
-Something something installed operator before hand.
-Very memory intensive, logging is deployed to the infra nodes
+> SAAP's built in logging...
+Something installed operator before hand.
+Very memory intensive, logging is deployed to the infra nodes!

 1. Observe logs from any given container: